tus/tus.io/README.md

 ## Deployment

-Done via GitHub Actions on pushes to master.
+Done via GitHub Actions on pushes to main.

 ## How to add your company/project logo to the site

-Just edit [logos.yml](https://github.com/tus/tus.io/edit/master/_data/logos.yml) directly and save - this will send us a PR.
+Just edit [logos.yml](https://github.com/tus/tus.io/edit/main/_data/logos.yml) directly and save - this will send us a PR.
 We will download and include the externally linked logo ourselves later on via `make download-logos && make optimize-logos`.